kkroep/Surreal_Gravity/README.txt

 *SINGLEPLAYER*
 **************

-To play singleplayer, you cannot use the singleplayer option yet, for its not finished yet.
+To play singleplayer, you can press the singleplayer button.
+It's not much fun, but you can experiment with the gravity switches.
-If you want a singleplayer experience you just click
+Alternately, you can do the following to play singleplayer mode:

 multiplayer > start server > start game
 Now you have made your own server in which you are the only player.
 Enjoy!